NivethaKumar30/Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-/README.md

 Output:
 RTL

+OUTPUT:

 Result:
+Thus the different digital IC’s are studied and the truth table for different logic gates are verified.
 Thus the different digital IC’s are studied and the truth table for different logic gates are verified.